jgilbert01/convivio/packages/testing/README.md

 ```

 ## JWT
-This module help you create test JWTs that you can use when invoking your API Gateway based Lambda functions in the local offline @convivio/simulator:
+This module help you create test JWTs that you can use when invoking your API Gateway based Lambda functions running in the remocal _@convivio/simulator_:

 ```
 import supertest from 'supertest';